 Education Tax Credits

 Federal tax code includes numerous tax incentives for families that are planning for or currently are paying for higher education.
 For those who are repaying student loans, you may be able to deduct the interest on qualified student loans.

 The tax credits or education credits available to you help offset the costs of higher education by reducing the amount of your income tax.

 For more information about tax benefits, please visit the Internal Revenue Service website at:

 All University of Missouri System universities enforce the same course reassessment policy.
-Each regular-length course is charged to a student’s bill at full cost, no matter when in the semester the course is added.
+Each regular fall/spring 16-week course is charged to a student’s bill at full cost, no matter when in the semester the course is added.
 If a student drops a regular length course, the refund will vary depending on when in the semester the course is dropped.
 Reassessment dates are as follows:

 - Through the end of the first week of classes: 100% refund